 Usually, there are six to seven performers in a group, which cannot present Pala traditionally with fewer than four members.
-The gana, also known as gayaka or `singer` sings the lead, the bana or 'drummer' plays the mridangam drums, and the palias or 'Pala-player' are two to five associate singers, of whom the leader is called sri-palia and who strike large cymbals called kartal.
-The palias role is, more or less, like that of a chorus.
+The gana, also known as gayaka (main singer) sings the lead, the bana or 'drummer' plays the mridangam drums, and the palias or 'Pala-player' are two to five associate singers, of whom the leader is called sri-palia and who strike large cymbals called kartal.
+The palia's role is, more or less, like that of a chorus.
 They sing the refrain together with the gana and echo the last few words of other sung lines.
 The sri-palia is of great importance as he frequently interacts with the gana and punctuates the show with comedy.
 A loud percussion ensemble comprising mridanga and cymbals precedes the singing, to let the prospective audience know that the Pala is starting soon and to serve as aesthetic prelude or purvaranga.

 In Pala and in Daskathia, the gana structures the ballad himself, but the style differs.
 The major portion of Pala ballads comprises stanzas of ornate Oriya poetry written by eminent poets from the seventeenth to mid-twentieth centuries.
-These poems and kavyas i.e. long narrative verses were meant not only to be read but also sung in the traditional Chhanda classical form.
+These poems and kavyas that is long narrative verses were meant not only to be read but also sung in the traditional Chhanda classical form.
 While composing a particular ballad, the gana follows the same pattern as of classical Oriya kavya, which narrates the birth of the hero and heroine.
-After this different cantos depict their growing up through infancy, adolescence, and youth.
+After this, different cantos depict their growing up through infancy, adolescence, and youth.
 They meet and fall in love.
 Finally they marry.
 One or more cantos describe the beauty of the hero and, specially, the heroine at each stage of growing up.
 The picture of the youthful heroine's beauty from head to toe occurs in great detail with wonderful similes.

 Pala has the same structure.
 The gana does not himself compose the descriptions of the aspects of beauty but takes them directly from kavyas.
 For instance, if the Pala compiler wants to relate the beauty of the young heroine's eyes, he can extract different relevant stanzas from kavyas written in Oriya or Sanskrit and attribute them all to his heroine.
 Thus, borrowing from various poets, the account of the heroine's beautiful eyes may go on for hours.
 The gana not only sings these stanzas in appropriate Chhanda style, but also translates the meaning of the highly difficult lines in simple language.
-Thus Pala popularizes sophisticated poetry among common people.
+Thus, Pala popularizes sophisticated poetry among common people.
 If the gana is not talented enough to structure a ballad, he may requisition the services of a suitable literary person to compile it for him.
 But he must have an extraordinary memory to remember the countless stanzas and a high degree of literary sensibility so that he can properly explain the meaning as well as poetic merit to listeners.
 The gana who agrees to participate in a badi Pala has indeed a phenomenal memory and ready wit, because the other gana may challenge him on any aspect of the story.

 The gana is also an excellent actor with multifaceted talents.
 While singing or explicating he brings in drama to heighten the appeal.
 He then uses his chamara or fly whisk to suggest different properties.
-At one time it indicates the god Indra's thunderbolt, at another it may delineate the lyrical movement of waves or the contour of a graceful creeper.
+At one time, it indicates the god Indra's thunderbolt, at another, it may delineate the lyrical movement of waves or the contour of a graceful creeper.
 The gana usually wears a costume similar to the formal dress of erstwhile royal nobility.
 The others in the group wear clothes not so splendid.

 To be a good gana, one has to devote years of study and practice.
 It is a full-time job.
 The last great ganas were Harinath and Niranjan, in popular demand till the early 1950s.
 The demand decreased, but they held sporadic Palas till the mid-1960s.
 Those who perform Pala now show not even a shadow of the real art.
 They are at best amateurs, far from the excellence of a Pala professional.